sharekey/meteor-vite/.changeset/chatty-teachers-build.md

 ### Migration steps

-If your app is using `@vitejs/plugin-react` and was created using the [Meteor-Vite React example app](https://github.com/JorgenVatle/meteor-vite/tree/d3633cb015206cb61168fa135c33b89331afeb04/examples/react), make sure you remove the [`react-refresh.js`](https://github.com/JorgenVatle/meteor-vite/blob/d3633cb015206cb61168fa135c33b89331afeb04/examples/react/server/react-refresh.js) compatability module.
+If your app is using `@vitejs/plugin-react` and was created using the [Meteor-Vite React example app](https://github.com/JorgenVatle/meteor-vite/tree/d3633cb015206cb61168fa135c33b89331afeb04/examples/react), make sure you remove the [`server/react-refresh.js`](https://github.com/JorgenVatle/meteor-vite/blob/d3633cb015206cb61168fa135c33b89331afeb04/examples/react/server/react-refresh.js) compatability module.

-Vite's React preamble is now added automatically by Meteor-Vite when `@vitejs/plugin-react` is installed as a dependency.
+The markup is now added automatically by Meteor-Vite when `@vitejs/plugin-react` is detected as a dependency.